-Take off the protection cap and remove fuse 2.
+- Take off the protection cap and remove fuse 2.

-A faulty fuse has a burned-out fuse wire A.
+A faulty fuse has a burned-out fuse wire (A).

-- Only use fuses with the required ampere value. - Do not bypass or repair fuses. - Use spare fuses with the correct rating only.
+- Fire hazard Incorrect fuses overload the electrical system. - Only use fuses with the required ampere value. - Do not bypass or repair fuses. - Use spare fuses with the correct rating only.